kadirgulluoglu/HepsiBuradaApi/README.md

 ### Create Brand
 - **POST** `/api/Brand`
 - Uses **Faker** library to add **1 million random brands**! 📊
-  - **Unit of Work** is utilized in all operations to ensure transaction consistency. 💼

 ### Get Brands
 - **GET** `/api/Brand`